P-Nelly/roadmap-number-guessing-game/README.md

 ##  Acknowledgments

-- Built as part of the Python learning roadmap
+- Built as part of the Python learning roadmap: https://roadmap.sh/projects/number-guessing-game
 - Inspired by classic number guessing games
 - Uses Python's random and time modules from the standard library